Q. What kind of experience does a Taylor & Francis book author or editor need?

 Yes!
 We will put your book proposal and a few sample chapters through the review process for you and work swiftly to provide you with a publishing decision.

 Q. English is not my first language.
-Are you able to help me improve my manuscript?
+Are you able to help me improve my book manuscript?

 We offer an editing service for our authors at the book or chapter level.
 You can find out more about our editing service here.